xuzhg/Document/_posts/2015-04-17-02-04-convention-model-builder.md

 category: "2.
 Defining the model"
 ---

-In the previous two section, we walk you through the required aspects to build an Edm Model by directly using **[ODatalib](https://www.nuget.org/packages/Microsoft.OData.Core/)** and leveraging WebApi OData’s ODataModelBuilder’s fluent API.
+In the previous two sections, we walk you through the required aspects to build an Edm Model by directly using **[ODatalib](https://www.nuget.org/packages/Microsoft.OData.Core/)** or leveraging WebApi OData’s ODataModelBuilder’s fluent API.

-Obvious, there are many lines you should code to develop an simple customer-order business model.
-However, Web API OData also provides a very simple method by using `ODataConventionModelBuilder` to do the same thing.
+Obvious, there are many lines you should code to develop a simple *Customer-Order* business model.
+However, Web API OData also provides a simple method by using `ODataConventionModelBuilder` to do the same thing.
 It's called convention model builder and can extremely reduce your workload.

-`ODataConventionModelBuilder` uses a set of pre-defined rules (called conventions) to to help model builder to identify Edm types, keys, association etc automatically , and add them into the finial Edm model.
-This section will go through all conventions used in `ODataConventionModelBuilder`.
+Convention model builder uses a set of pre-defined rules (called conventions) to help model builder identify Edm types, keys, associations, etc automatically, and add them into the final Edm model.
+In this section, we will go through all conventions used in convention model builder.

 ### CLR Models

-We also use the customer-order business CLR model present in abstract section.
+We also use the *Customer-Order* business model present in abstract section.

 ### Build the Edm Model

-The following codes can add all related entity types, complex types, enum type and the corresponding entity sets:
+The following codes can add all related entity types, complex types, enum type and the corresponding entity sets in to Edm model:
 {% highlight csharp %}
 public static IEdmModel GetConventionModel()
 {
    var builder = new ODataConventionModelBuilder();
    builder.EntitySet<Customer>("Customers");
    builder.EntitySet<Order>("Orders");

    return builder.GetEdmModel();
 }
 {% endhighlight %}